-As mentioned above, this follows a strict protocol: 22.5% to the first touch (this is easily identified), 22.5% to the lead-generation touch (essentially the first time a prospect exchanges their details with you), 22.5% to the opportunity-creation touch (there are a few options here, such as signing up for a demo or calling your company to find out more), and then 22.5% to the final touchpoint.
+This follows a strict protocol: 22.5% to the first touch (this is easily identified), 22.5% to the lead-generation touch (essentially the first time a prospect exchanges their details with you), 22.5% to the opportunity-creation touch (there are a few options here, such as signing up for a demo or calling your company to find out more), and then 22.5% to the final touchpoint.
 Last but not least, the final 10% then needs to be shared amongst all other touchpoints.

 For example, let’s say you’ve transitioned attribution provider to go from using a very basic single-touch model to a Z-shaped model.
 In this case, you might not be able to retroactively assign credit to previous touchpoints that occurred under the old attribution model.
 What does this mean?
 Well, it means that one of your customers is going to have to go through all stages of the funnel (from initial brand awareness all the way through to becoming a customer) until you even begin to see the full benefits of the model.

-In short, a Z-shaped attribution ticks many key boxes.
+Z-shaped attribution ticks many key boxes.
 It’s multi-touch, meaning all touchpoints in the customer journey are considered to have had at least some impact on a lead’s decision to convert.
 This is key, because many attribution models only cherry-pick one single interaction and assign it 100% of the credit (which therefore skews your entire perception of your marketing strategy).
 Instead, Z-shaped attribution takes into account every single interaction a customer has with your brand prior to conversion.

 In reality, this is the only way to make sure that you’ve got an eye on how all your strategies work in tandem–how you initially pique a prospect’s interest, the key touchpoints which lead them down the funnel, where they pass from being simply another lead to a viable opportunity, and why they decide to convert.